SophieJanson/homework-tic-tac-toe/readme.md

 yes - 4.
 Add an endpoint `PUT /games/:id` or `PATCH /games/:id` that allows to overwrite one or more fields of the game.
 E.g. calling `PUT /games` with JSON body `{ "name": "new name" }` should update the name, same for color and board (not for id). yes - 5.
 When a **game is changed** using the endpoint you made in #4 and the color field is updated, make sure (validate) that the color is one of these colors: red, blue, green, yellow, magenta yes - 6.
 When a **game starts**, your app should set the board to an empty board.
-The board is a two dimensional array that contains three arrays with three times the letter 'o'. (see code below\*)
-7. When a **game is changed** and the board field is updated, make sure only 1 move is made per request.
+The board is a two dimensional array that contains three arrays with three times the letter 'o'. (see code below\*) yes - 7.
+When a **game is changed** and the board field is updated, make sure only 1 move is made per request.
 That means that only one element out of the 9 can be changed into something else.
 You can use the function below to count the number of moves between two boards.
 If somebody tries to make more moves, return a `HTTP 400 Bad Request` response.
 If everything is fine, update the board field of the game.  \*\*

 \* the start position of the board in code: